What is Discord?

 However, about a year later, the Discord store was shut down.
 Nitro used to have free games library as one of its features, but that too was shut down later.

-Discord turned to self-serve game selling where it allows game developers to sell PC games on their own server.
+Discord turned to self-serve game selling where it allowed game developers to sell PC games on their own server.

 However, in the last part of 2021, Discord announced that they will halt the store channel functionality.
-This means game developers that have a store in their server will not be able to sell their games on there anymore.
-Store channels will be closed down after March 1, 2022.
+This means game developers that have a store in their server would not be able to sell their games on there anymore.
+Store channels was closed down after March 1, 2022.

 Discord says on their website that this decision allows them to focus more on developing features, improvements, and game-related experiences that their users will enjoy.
 The platform now focuses on bringing more features to their app and working on improving the existing ones, such as Nitro and Discord Rich Presence.
 As of the moment, nobody can say yet if Discord will reintroduce the game store feature, so we’ll keep our fingers crossed.